fourhu/pulsar-admin-openapi-go/docs/PublishRate.md

 NewPublishRateWithDefaults instantiates a new PublishRate object This constructor will only assign default values to properties that have it defined, but it doesn't guarantee that properties required by API are set

-### GetPublishThrottlingRateInByte

-`func (o *PublishRate) GetPublishThrottlingRateInByte() int64`

-GetPublishThrottlingRateInByte returns the PublishThrottlingRateInByte field if non-nil, zero value otherwise.

-### GetPublishThrottlingRateInByteOk

-`func (o *PublishRate) GetPublishThrottlingRateInByteOk() (*int64, bool)`

-GetPublishThrottlingRateInByteOk returns a tuple with the PublishThrottlingRateInByte field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetPublishThrottlingRateInByte

-`func (o *PublishRate) SetPublishThrottlingRateInByte(v int64)`

-SetPublishThrottlingRateInByte sets PublishThrottlingRateInByte field to given value.

-### HasPublishThrottlingRateInByte

-`func (o *PublishRate) HasPublishThrottlingRateInByte() bool`

-HasPublishThrottlingRateInByte returns a boolean if a field has been set.

 ### GetPublishThrottlingRateInMsg